safsalem/ISE291_Project/README.md

 # ISE291_Project

 ## tasks to be done:
-1- clear inconsistencies(doctor says there is a code in the slides)
+1- prepare the data to be modeled